 One in every 800 people in the United States is working under forced labor conditions – new data revealed today.

-The findings are part of the Global Slavery Index 2018, the world’s most comprehensive research on modern slavery, launched today by the Walk Free Foundation.
+The findings are part of the Global Slavery Index 2018, the world’s most comprehensive research on modern slavery, launched today by Walk Free.
 The Index revealed that more than 400,000 people are working as modern slaves in the United States.

 Assessing the prevalence, measurement of vulnerability and assessment of government response to the issue, modern slaves were primarily working in domestic work, agriculture and farm work, travelling sales crews, restaurant or food services, and health and beauty services